Character encodings in HTML: Encoding detection algorithm

-Characters outside of the printable ASCII range (32 to 126) usually appear incorrectly.
+Characters outside of the printable ASCII range (32 to 126) may appear incorrectly if the document is served with an incorrect character encoding.
 This presents few problems for English-speaking users, but other languages regularly—in some cases, always—require characters outside that range.
 In Chinese, Japanese, and Korean (CJK) language environments where there are several different multi-byte encodings in use, auto-detection is also often employed.
 Finally, browsers usually permit the user to override incorrect charset label manually as well.

-It is increasingly common for multilingual websites and websites in non-Western languages to use UTF-8, which allows use of the same encoding for all languages.
-UTF-16 or UTF-32, which can be used for all languages as well, are less widely used because they can be harder to handle in programming languages that assume a byte-oriented ASCII superset encoding, and they are less efficient for text with a high frequency of ASCII characters, which is usually the case for HTML documents.
+UTF-8 has been the most common character encoding on the Web since 2008, in part because, as an encoding of Unicode, it allows use of the same encoding for all languages.
+As of January 2026, UTF-8 is used by 98.9% of web sites surveyed by W3Techs.
+UTF-16 or UTF-32, other encodings of Unicode, are less widely used because they can be harder to handle in programming languages that assume a byte-oriented ASCII superset encoding, and they are less efficient for text with a high frequency of ASCII characters, which is usually the case for HTML documents.

 Successful viewing of a page is not necessarily an indication that its encoding is specified correctly.
 If the page's creator and reader are both assuming some platform-specific character encoding, and the server does not send any identifying information, then the reader will nonetheless see the page as the creator intended, but other readers on different platforms or with different native languages will not see the page as intended.

 Permitted encodings

+Version 5.3 of the retired W3C standard and the current (as of 2026) WHATWG Living Standard both require UTF-8.
+No other encoding is considered valid.
+Nonetheless, implementations must use the encoding sniffing algorithm to determine which encoding to apply to the document, in accordance with the robustness principle.

-The WHATWG Encoding Standard, referenced by recent HTML standards (the current WHATWG HTML Living Standard, as well as the formerly competing W3C HTML 5.0 and 5.1) specifies a list of encodings which browsers must support.
+The WHATWG Encoding Standard, referenced by both standards, specifies a list of encodings which browsers must support.
 The HTML standards forbid support of other encodings.
 The Encoding Standard further stipulates that new formats, new protocols (even when existing formats are used) and authors of new documents are required to use UTF-8 exclusively.

 Besides UTF-8, the following encodings are explicitly listed in the HTML standard itself, with reference to the Encoding Standard: